tom-howard/ros/content/amr31001/lab2.md

 1. **What you need to do**:

-    1. In the `while()` loop there is an `if` statement with a condition that handles the tuning process:
+    1. In the `while()` loop there is an `if` statement with a condition that handles the turning process:

         ```python
         elif movement == "turn":